 We headed back towards downtown Kyoto, in the direction of Kiyomizu-Dera (the “water temple” that we’d visited previously).
 We had plans to revisit the temple with Shawn, but there were two intervening events.

 The first was this adorable pig:

 The second was Kat’s plan to go to a professional photography studio for formal portraits.
-The studio that she had in mind was just down the hill from Kiyomizu-Dera, so I kept her company at the studio while Amelia and Shawn took a tour of the temple.
+The studio that she had in mind was just down the hill from Kiyomizu-Dera, so I kept her company at the studio while The Missus and Shawn took a tour of the temple.

 Kat and I didn’t have a terribly fun time at the studio.
 Kat had an appointment, but ended up waiting well over an hour before being seen.
 This wouldn’t have been so bad (since, after all, sometimes schedules fall through), but every time we asked how much longer things would take we were promised that it would be only five more minutes.
 These were solemn, swearing-up-and-down oaths of a five-minute timeline.

 When we did eventually make it in, the session itself was also quite lengthy, since it involved installing Kat into another kimono, applying traditional makeup, and actually taking some photographs.
 The whole affair took almost three hours, meaning that we lost a fair amount of the afternoon and missed out on Shawn and The Missus‘s adventures.
 Kat found that irritating enough, but was truly incensed at the notion that her chain was being yanked by an attendant with an honesty deficit.

 Fortunately, the photos themselves were gorgeous.
 It’s hard to stay mad when the results are this good.
 Not impossible (I am still complaining three years later, after all), but definitely hard.

 The Missus and Shawn returned just in time for the photos to get wrapped up.
 We took a group shot, I snapped a few photos of The Missus with some of the props (spousal prerogative, remember), and Kat got changed back into her rental kimono.